IlyashenkoA/frontendmentor-tic-tac-toe/README.md

 ## About The Project

-Tic Tac Toe is a game in which you can play alone against the Minimax algorithm or together on the same device.
-If the game has not been completed and closed, it will always be possible to return to it, since the data is stored in localStorage.
+Tic Tac Toe is a classic game that offers both single-player and local multiplayer experiences.
+Challenge yourself against the Minimax algorithm or enjoy friendly matches with a friend on the same device.
+With the convenience of localStorage, you can always pick up where you left off, ensuring uninterrupted gameplay even if the session is closed before completion.

 <br />